Crypto Realized vs Unrealized Gain Accounts: Where Each Lands (2026)

 | Account | Distinct realized gain/loss | Distinct unrealized fair-value change |

-Under FASB ASU 2023-08, crypto within scope is measured at fair value with changes recognized in net income each period (vs the prior cost-less-impairment model — see impairment vs fair value).
-The CoA needs an unrealized fair-value change account flowing to net income.
-The scope question is answered first (auditor judgement) — see FASB ASU 2023-08.
+Under FASB ASU 2023-08, crypto within scope is measured at fair value with changes recognized in net income each period, replacing the prior cost-less-impairment model (see impairment vs fair value).
+The chart of accounts needs an unrealized fair-value change account that flows to net income.
+The scope question is answered first, and is an auditor judgement — see FASB ASU 2023-08.

 IFRS: it depends on the model